hellosteadman/plunja/README.md

 ### The registry and events

-Templates are stored as objects and placed inside a registry, so each time you access the same template, you're accessing a single object instance per template.
+Templates are stored as objects and placed inside a registry, so each time you access the same template, you're accessing a single object instance.

 Call `templates.get()` with the name of the template, and you'll get a `Template` object back.
-Call `template.on('render', function(html) {... })` to attach to the `render` method if you want to perform any dynamic actions once rendering has taken place.
+Call `template.on('render', function(html) {... })` to attach to the `render` event if you want to perform any dynamic actions once rendering has taken place.

    [1]: http://jinja.pocoo.org/docs/